GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Experiments

-\paragraph{Comparisons with Instruct-NeRF2NeRF.} Fig.~\ref{fig: compare with in2n} compares the results of our method with those of IN2N~\cite{instructnerf2023}, on the scenes presented in IN2N.
-From the figure, it is evident that our method successfully changes the texture of pants without affecting the clothes, and vice versa, demonstrating the effectiveness of our method in distinguishing different objects within the foreground.
-Additionally, when editing the clothes and pants, the background remains unaffected, indicating our method's effective separation of foreground and background.
-Furthermore, the last column reveals that IN2N, limited by 2D diffusion, distorts the face, while our method maintains a superior rendering quality of faces.

 \paragraph{Complex Multi-Object Scenes.} Furthermore, we present the results of our editing in a complex scene featuring multiple objects, as depicted in Fig~\ref{fig: counter}.
-We specifically selected three distinct object types for editing purposes.
-The first object type is the background.
-In a particular sub-scene, the desktop shares similarities with the background.
-Employing a caption-based approach, we successfully transformed the desktop into a wooden material.
-As evident in the image, the edited result exhibits a distinct and pronounced wood texture.
-The second object type is a foreground object.
-In the sub-scene, the flowerpot serves as one of the foreground objects.
+Three distinct object types are selected for editing purposes.
+The first type is the background, which is the desktop in this scene.
+We successfully transformed the desktop into a wooden material using a caption-based approach.
+The edited result exhibits a distinct wood texture.
+The second object type is a foreground object, the flowerpot.
 We opted to change the color of the flowerpot to red, and the outcome was highly successful.
 Lastly, the most intricate editing task involved the rolling pin, which was occluded by multiple objects from various perspectives.
-As illustrated in the lower right corner of the picture, the rolling pin was hindered by different objects, yet we managed to edit it into a cucumber without any adverse impact on the other objects.
+As shown in the lower right corner of the picture, we managed to edit it into a cucumber without impacting the other objects.